janusquadrifrons/J-Tools4AutoCad/README.md

 #### EXTRACTNESTEDBLOCK
 -Function      : Extract the selected objects immediate block from its chain of blocks.\
 -Purpose       : Skipping the block editor and reference editing on workspace process.

+#### DETECTNONCOPLANARARCSANDCIRCLES
+-Function      : Detect non-coplanar arcs and circles in the drawing\
+-Purpose       : Compliance check of vendor projects.

+#### DETECTNONCOPLANARBLOCKS
+-Function      : Detect non-coplanar blocks in the drawing\
+-Purpose       : Compliance check of vendor projects.